cssat/portal_redux/README.md

 ## how to upload data

 This database is hosted on AWS RDS **legacy-ca-ods** .
-RDS contains a D: drive to store files, and files can be uploaded to the D: drive by first uploading unzipped files to the AWS S3 that has access to CA_ODS: **dcyf-fldw-in**.
+RDS instances contain a D: drive to store files, and files can be uploaded to the D: drive by first uploading unzipped files to the AWS S3 that has access to CA_ODS: **dcyf-fldw-in**.
 There are also zipped datasets from past quarters stored in the S3 bucket **dcyf-data-extracts**, so be sure to upload zipped files there as well.

 Here is the run order for files in `upload-data`: